Drifting is like the figure skating of motorsports. It requires serious skills, style, and most importantly, the right car.

 Rotary engines, despite all their flaws, receive insane amounts of love and support from car enthusiasts.
 It’s a lot of work to maintain them but it’s well worth it.

-Luckily, the FC RX-7 hasn’t shot up in value (yet) as some other JDM legends have.
-It is possible to find a fourth-generation, FC RX-7 for under $10,000.
+However, the FC RX-7 is quickly appreciating in value just like some of the other JDM legends have.
+It’s getting harder and harder to find a fourth-generation, FC RX-7 for under $10,000.